Tracing the Symposium's Inception

 After learning about his passing in 2012, the Symposium organizing committee felt it was fitting to rename the 2013 Symposium in Dr. Macmillan's honour.
 "Without his vision and support of the inaugural Symposium, the graduate students in Education would not have a mechanism for sharing the cutting-edge work being undertaken in our Faculty" explains Crocker.

-We welcome you to join us each year at our annual Robert Macmillan Graduate Research in Education Symposium as we continue to honour Dr. Macmillan's memory and celebrate the education-related research undertaken by graduate students at Western University.
+We welcome you to join us each year at our annual Robert Macmillan Symposium in Education as we continue to honour Dr. Macmillan's memory and celebrate the education-related research undertaken by graduate students at Western University.